Atmosphere or onward movement

 Old Town vs Station Area: Where to Base in Santiago

-12 source-checked records 3 guide sources draft
+12 reviewed records 3 guide sources Checked May 16, 2026

 Quick answer

 Choose Old Town when Santiago itself is the reward.
 Choose station/Ensanche when the next move is the problem you must solve.
+If neither answer feels obvious, decide from the first hour after check-in and the first hour before departure.

 Old-town base pick Hotel Praza Quintana